PDillis/sketchbook/README.md

 * *Sketchbook Drawing #8*: "Near a window or garden, close your eyes.
 For food aromas, draw vertical lines; for flowers, wavy lines.
 Nature sounds like bird chirps or wind inspire feather-like strokes.
 Man-made sounds, like vehicle hums, prompt tight circles.
 Your drawing captures the sensory essence of your surroundings."

 ## Contributions
-If you wish your sketch to be included in this gallery, please email ~~address~~ (coming soon).
+If you wish your sketch to be included in this gallery, please email submitsketchbook@gmail.com.
 Make sure to include the following:
 * Make the title of the email be "Sketchbook Drawing #n", n being the *Drawing(s)* you'll be submitting (can be more than one per email)
 * Include a scan of the sketch with the highest resolution available (on mobile, you can use [Microsoft Lens](https://play.google.com/store/apps/details?id=com.microsoft.office.officelens&pcampaignid=web_share) in lieu of a scanner)
 * Include your name and date when the sketch was made (if different from when the email is sent)